This post was brought to you by www.bestpocketknifenow.com

 This is a peninsula which is located on the far east side of Russia which is larger as compared to the whole state of the California.
 The Kamchatka is geologically quite an active area of the state where fire encounters the ice, along with the amazing variety of the volcanoes, hot springs, geysers to be seen along the tracks.

 There is no road which connects the peninsula with the remaining parts of the country so only means of transportation for reaching the trekking paths, are the helicopters, 4x4s, and snowmobiles.
 Other than the volcanic landscape, many people come here for seeing the brown Kamchatka bears.
+You can catch a humpback salmon in the sea and cook it over a campfire.
+Read tutorials on how to transport kayaks and canoes safely.

 4. Stolby Nature Sanctuary: